'The Nazi-Hunters': How a slap in the face brought about justice | DW | 10.05.2021

 Once she arrives, she uses a press ID to enter the hall packed with politicians.

-The young German, who had lived in Paris since 1960, sets her sights on German Chancellor Kurt Georg Kiesinger — a former member of the Nazi party who sits dead center.
+The young German, who had lived in Paris since 1960, sets her sights on German Chancellor Kurt Georg Kiesinger — a former member of the Nazi party who is sitting dead center.

-After distracting the security guard, she walks quickly along the rows of politicians until she reaches Kiesinger's seat.
+After distracting the security guard, she walks briskly along the rows of politicians until she reaches Kiesinger's seat.

 Quick as a flash, she turns to the prominent CDU politician, slaps him across the face and shouts loudly, "Nazi, Nazi!!!"
 Cameramen and photographers from all over the world capture this moment, which makes history.